1364 S-4 4-6-0 TEN WHEELER STEAM LOCOMOTIVE

 The 1364 at the Auburn roundhouse

 Not much is known about the 1364 in its early years.
 We recently discovered the 1364 pulling freight in the Yakima area between 1902 and 1905 as seen in this picture.
 We also know that by its maintenance records that upgrades like electric lamps were done in the South Tacoma shop in 1913.
-The same year the 1364 which was stationed in the Tacoma Division was requested to do service in the Seattle Division.
+The same year the 1364, which was stationed in the Tacoma Division, was requested to do service in the Seattle Division.
 In 1931 she was running between Arlington and Black River.
 She was seen in the eye of a camera at Seattle around July of 1932.
 In 1942 in the Auburn yard a brakeman for the 1364 twisted his ankle, At that time the 1364 was hauling 3 cars of mail from Seattle to Auburn.

-It served the Yakima Valley in Washington State in 1947.
+It served the Yakima Valley in the east side of Washington in 1947.
 Ham Alexander, section foreman in Toppenish, remembered the #1364 switching sugar beet cars out of the U & I sugar beet plant siding located near Buena Way outside of Toppenish.
 In that year the 1364 derailed in the Yakima yard.
 But for the most part she stayed over on the west side.
 Speculation has it that she came to the Toppenish area to replace another steam engine that needed servicing.
 As trains became longer and heavier, more power was needed.
 Bigger engines replaced the smaller engines on the long mainline runs.
 The 10 wheelers were then relegated to short runs and switching.
 Of the 40 S-4s, only four remain today.

 Unfortunately the old must make place for the new and the 1364 was no exception.
 Although diesels came out in the late 1930s, because of the high investment that railroad companies had in steam engines, they wanted to get every penny's worth before retiring er.. scrapping them.
 Sadly because of "new and modern", engine #1364 was retired on January 1, 1954 after 52 years of dependable service.
 She was spared from the cutting torch and instead donated to the city parks of Tacoma and proudly displayed at Point Defiance.